NIV-VENTURES/simply_suggest_ruby/README.md

 ### JavaScript-Implementation

-	# to use the javascript tracking methods you need to add this line to your <head> or footer
+to use the javascript tracking methods you need to add this line to your <head> or footer

 	<%= simply_suggest_script %>

-	# then somewhere on your side you can call this function to get the javascript calls
+then somewhere on your side you can call this function to get the javascript calls

 	<%= get_tracking_code user_id: unique_user_id, object_id: unique_object_id, object_type: object_type, event: "view" %>

-	# available event types are: buy, like, dislike, favorite, view and add-to-basket
+available event types are

+	:buy
+	:like
+	:dislike
+	:favorite
+	:view
+	:add-to-basket

-	# you should generate and send a unique user id which is saved to the session or cookie so you send always the same one
+You should use the primary key of your user or generate and send a unique user id which is saved to the session or cookie so you send always the same one

 ## Changes